Skip to main content

 How does the RRSP Home Buyers’ Plan work?

-You have to be a Canadian resident
+• You must be a Canadian resident.

 How to withdraw RRSP funds under the Home Buyers Plan

 Naturally enough, you can only take money from accounts in your name.
 For example, a contributor can’t withdraw from a spousal account because the account is in the spouse’s name.
 You’re in luck if your spouse also qualifies as a first-time homebuyer — they can withdraw from accounts in their name to a maximum of $60,000.
-This means if you’re a couple who are both first-time homebuyers you can withdraw up to $120,000 from your RRSPs.
+This means if you’re a couple who are both first-time homebuyers, you can withdraw up to $120,000 from your RRSPs.

 RRSP Home Buyers Plan repayment

 Contributions made to repay your HBP balance do not affect your contribution room.
 You are not able to use the RRSP tax deduction for RRSP contributions made to repay your HBP loan.
 RRSP contribution receipts will be offset by the amount declared on Schedule 7 as an HBP repayment.
-You also need to ensure that you’re are designating RRSP contributions as repayments of the HBP loan rather than regular contributions to your RRSP.
-Many Canadians fail to do this and, as a result, they default on their HBP.
+You also need to ensure that you are designating RRSP contributions as repayments of the HBP loan, rather than regular contributions to your RRSP.
+Many Canadians fail to do this and, as a result, default on their HBP.

 RRSP Home Buyers' Plan Rules

-The first-time home buyer rule
+The first-time homebuyer rule

-You are considered a first-time home buyer if you have never purchased a home.
+You are considered a first-time homebuyer if you have never purchased a home.
 If you live in the home your spouse purchased, you would not be considered a first-time homebuyer.

 The four-year rule